Fundamental of Achievement

 Perhaps I actually was.

 At least, I wasn’t motivated to do certain things (like homework or waking up early).
 Yet I’ve always been highly motivated to do other things.
-I didn’t really get it when it was younger.
+I didn’t really get it when I was younger.

 Now, I have a much greater understanding of what moves me.
 Plus, fatherhood has increased my drive a hundredfold.